miguelmota/ethereum-development-with-go-book/en/smart-contract-compile/README.md

 # Smart Contract Compilation & ABI

-In order to interact with a smart contract, we first must generate the ABI (application binary interface) of the contract and compile the ABI to a format that we can import into our Go application.
+In order to interact with a smart contract in a Go application, we must first generate the ABI (application binary interface) of the contract and compile the ABI to a format that we can import into our Go application.

+### Install the Solidity Compiler

 The first step is to install the [Solidity compiler](https://solidity.readthedocs.io/en/latest/installing-solidity.html) (`solc`).
+In this guide, we're using Solidity `0.4.24`.

 Solc is available as a snapcraft package for Ubuntu.